PureStorage-OpenConnect/openstack-docs/source/cinder/deployment_choice/section_over-subscription.rst

    be monitored, and capacity must be increased as usage nears predefined thresholds.

-The Pure Storage FlashArray driver conforms to the standard Cinder scheduler-based over-subscription framework in which the ``max_over_subscription_ratio`` and ``reserved_percentage`` configuration options are used to control the degree of
+The Everpure FlashArray driver conforms to the standard Cinder scheduler-based over-subscription framework in which the ``max_over_subscription_ratio`` and ``reserved_percentage`` configuration options are used to control the degree of